christophercrary/conference-cases-2022/README.md

 is installed on the relevant machine.
 - Clone this repository onto the relevant machine.

-Upon cloning the repository, set up the relevant Conda enviroment and install the relevant tools by executing the following within a shell program, after having navigated to the repository directory within the shell:
+Upon cloning the repository, set up the relevant Conda environment and install the relevant tools by executing the following within a shell program, after having navigated to the repository directory within the shell: